Thai Chicken and Vegetable Soup to Overcome Your Winter Carb Cravings

 But, don’t take my word for it, watch the video and then get the recipe below, Enjoy…

-The macros for one serving is as follows...
+The recipe serves 4 and the macros for one serving is as follows...

 The total carbs per portion is 9 grams with almost half coming from fiber.